Yashuu05/password-manager/README.md

 - This **Password Manager** is a simple yet powerful GUI-based Python application built using **Tkinter**.
 - It is part of my **learning journey** to explore Python, GUI programming, and file handling.
-- The tool allows users to generate strong passwords, save them to a local CSV file, and manage them easily with options to delete or copy manually.
+- The tool allows users to generate strong passwords, save them to a MongoDB Atlas.

 ---

 ## 🚀 Features

 - ✅ **Generate Password**: Instantly generate strong random passwords.
-- 💾 **Save Password**: Save app name, username, and generated password to a local CSV file.
+- 💾 **Save Password**: Save app name, username, and generated password to a Database.
 - 🧹 **Clear Fields**: Clear all input fields with a single click.
 - ❌ **Delete Data**: Permanently delete all saved passwords from the CSV file.
 - 📋 **Copy Password**: Quickly copy the generated password to clipboard for easy use.